JamesKurlander/EL2020/final/README_Final_Project.md

 4. Designing the webpage:
   The webpage's design lies in the /templates/index.html file.
 This file is pretty simple.
 It declares a space for the video to be embedded along with an array of buttons (very similar to the one used in the midterm).
 The styling is defined in the /templates/style.css file.

+5. Hardware Setup:
+  Settings up the hardware for this project was fairly easy.
+It only makes use of 2 of the sensors included in the kit (PIR motion and touch).
+These sensors operate pretty easily in that they simply need to be wired to VCC, GND, and a signal.
+The PIR sensor used GPIO4 and the touch sensor used GPIO12.
+Additionally, a Raspberry Pi camera module V2 was used to capture images along with a USB speaker.
+The camera was plugged into its dedicated port on the Pi and the speaker was plugged into one of the 4 USB slots on the Pi.